yuno212/dataExtractor/README.md

 ```
 #  Features :

-#### Using binance Api and ticker to provide data and present it in the smoothest way on a csv file.
+#### Using Binance Api and ticker to provide data on cryptocurrency and present it in the smoothest way on a csv file.